Withdrawal & Recovery

 Dealing with Boredom

 This is bigger than it sounds.
-THC increases dopamine by 20 to 30 percent, which means everyday activities felt more engaging while you were using.
+THC increases dopamine each time you use, which means everyday activities felt more engaging while you were using.
 Without that artificial boost, normal life can feel painfully flat.
 This is temporary.
 It is called anhedonia, and it resolves as your dopamine system normalizes, typically over weeks two through four with continued improvement for several months.

 In the meantime, fight boredom with novelty.
 Try things you have not done before.
 New activities create small dopamine spikes without requiring the inflated reward response that THC provided.
 This is not about finding a "replacement high."
 It is about giving your reward system new inputs to calibrate around.